 The Corporation presents basic and diluted earnings per share data for its common shares.
 Basic EPS is calculated by dividing the profit or loss attributable to common shareholders of the Corporation by the weighted average number of common shares outstanding during the year.
-Diluted EPS is determined by dividing the profit or loss attributable to common shareholders and the weighted average number of common shareholders of all dilutive potential common shares.
+Diluted EPS is determined by dividing the profit or loss attributable to common shareholders and the weighted average number of common shares outstanding and adjusting for the effects of all dilutive potential common shares.